10 Facts about Humpback Whales written by Amos Nachoum

 - If you want the best pictures of them, you’ll need a wide angle lens and will need to learn how to safely swim close to them.

 I’ve got dozens of years’ experience photographing Humpback whales, and I know the way to get the best photograph is to treat them respectfully and free dive close.
 I’ve trained adventurers to do this over 10-day expeditions that I lead, and I have picked the tropical paradise of Tonga for this.
 Not only is it the very definition of an island paradise, but it is prime territory for the Humpbacks during their breeding period.
 As you free dive among them on this adventure, you’ll see mother and calf interacting and the bulls tail-slapping and breeching.
 Would you like to join me?
-My next Humpback whale adventure departs August 20, 2012.
+My next Humpback whale adventure departs this summer.

 Coming up as well is another incredible whale adventure in the Caribbean to see the largest carnivore in the world – the Sperm whale.
 There are only a few spaces left, so get in touch with me to reserve yours.
 Sperm whales were among the world’s most hunted animals – almost driven to extinction.
 But how they have made the best comeback in the history of wildlife with almost as many now as there were a hundred years ago.
 Sperm whales are the easiest whales to approach – they are curious and friendly as they socialize in pods of five to thirty.